If you are associated with a church in need of restoration or repair (of any denomination) we may be able to help.

 • Newly commissioned artwork or installations

-The current list of approved Architects and Surveyors and other advice on repair, restoration, maintenance and updating of your church can be found on the Truro Diocese website.
+The current list of approved Architects and Surveyors and other advice on repair, restoration, maintenance and updating of your church is held by the DAC Secretary.
+Contact

-Anglican churches in the Diocese have free access to Church Grants see https://truro.churchgrants.co.uk (contact for your membership code).
-For churches from all other denominations it’s £49 a year.
+Anglican churches in the Diocese have free access to Church Grants see https://truro.churchgrants.co.uk For further advice on funding and access to Church Grants please contact Rebecca Evans E:

 Latest Grants Awarded